adamlash/usd-import-export-for-dtb/README.md

 5. Under the 'Files' Directory, right click on 'modules.CSV' and load this into 'New Table'.
 You can leave this called modules.

 ### Digital Twin Builder Preparation
+We will be creating a series of Modules within our Digital Twin instance to represent the physical [Modules of the International Space Station](https://en.wikipedia.org/wiki/Assembly_of_the_International_Space_Station#Assembly_sequence).
+The uploaded Modules table has all the relevant info we need to create a series of twins from this data.

 1. Create a new 'Digital Twin Builder' Item
     - *Within the Workspace, click 'New Item' in the top left and look for 'Digital Twin Builder'